 6 large Scallops, scored.

-1 4oz can Chu Chee Curry Paste, easily found in Thai or Most Chinese markets.
+1 4oz can Chu Chee Curry Paste, easily found in Thai or most Asian markets.

 1 13.5 oz can Coconut Milk